 - Sebastian has overcome is fear of the bathroom.
 He doesn’t need his diapers anymore.

 - David is learning the names of objects – table, chair, plate.
-He has started to react when you call his name, and sometimes he now briefly looks you in the eyes
+He has started to react when you call his name, and sometimes he now briefly looks you in the eyes.

-- Diana can tap the rhythm of one song
+- Diana starts to tap the rhythm.

-- Alexandru can spend hours on the trampolin and cheer with joy
+- Alexandru can spend hours on the trampolin and cheer with joy.

-- Raoul now eats with the others and has finally put on some weight
+- Raoul now eats with the others and has finally put on some weight.